 Art captured my heart at a very young age while watching my grandma, Barbara Garrels, create beautiful oil paintings.
-I credit her and her influence as the reason I became interested in my own art.
-I then eventually pursued a Bachelor of Fine Arts Degree in Interior Design, which I received in 2008.
+I credit her as the most influential person as I aspired to become a professional artist myself.
+I eventually pursued a Bachelor of Fine Arts Degree in Interior Design, which I received in 2008.
 I then began working in the interior design field right out of school.

-I began an art business on the side which started incidentally on it's own in 2011 after gifting my cousin with a drawing I did of her daughter.
-I began to receive other requests through word of mouth to create drawings of pets, people and landscapes.
+I hadn't put my art skills to work for several years out of college, but after gifting my cousin with a drawing I did of her daughter in 2011, I began to receive other custom requests.
 From there, I have sold my work at the following events and locations:

 - The Art Center of Burlington